CharlieDovey98/SuperSchoolStore-Website-Front-End/README.md

 # EcommerceWebsite
-An Ecommerce website for CST3144
-Charlie Dovey M00843428
+The front end repository for an Ecommerce website 'SuperSchoolStore' 'S3' for CST3144 Charlie Dovey M00843428